 For those considering a degree in Hospitality, Leisure, Recreation & Tourism but need further convincing, we lend our expertise.
 Here are five compelling reasons to study this subject area.

-Even with the economic crisis that has impacted on many industries in recent years, hospitality and tourism are amongst the fastest growing areas of employment in the world.
-Some sources estimate that the number of people employed in the industry globally stands at over 100 million, and this doesn't look set to decrease any time soon.
-In addition, the rewards for talented and focused individuals are high.
+Even with the economic crisis that has impacted many industries in recent years, hospitality and tourism are among the fastest-growing areas of employment in the world.
+Some sources estimate the global number of people employed in the industry stands at over 100 million.

-2. There are increasingly few skilled staff in the industry
+2. Increasingly few skilled staff in the industry

 3. Opportunities to travel